reachjainrahul/testrepo/docs/eks-installation.md

 ### Create an EKS cluster

 Create an EKS cluster using the provided terraform scripts.
-Once EKS cluster is created, worker nodes are accessible via their external IP using ssh.
+Once the EKS cluster is created, worker nodes are accessible via their external IP using ssh.
 Terraform state files and other runtime info will be stored under `~/tmp/terraform-eks/`.
+You can also create an EKS cluster in other ways and deploy prerequisites manually.

 This will deploy `cert-manager v1.8.2` and `Antrea v1.8`.